wallymathieu/assertfail/_posts/2020-02-02-Language-popularity-in-Sweden.md

 One of the interesting things found in this list is that PHP seems to be still somewhat prevalent on the market but waning if you compare to for instance Python.

 Typescript is used more widely than I would have assumed.
 At work we use Typescript in order to make Javascript programming easier when dealing with larger code bases.
 I've seen some confusion around what is runtime types and compile time types when it comes to Typescript programmers.
 Though Javascript seems to confuse programmers in many different ways.
 My personal opinion is that you should combine Javascript with heavy use of linters.

+Golang seems to have risen sharply in the Swedish marketplace.
+Talking with a programmer focused on embedded development, I've heard that it's a nice language for junior embedded developers.
+Since Golang is very similar to other C style languages it's probably not hard introduce developers to the language.

 ### Mainstream languages